mirna-ashour/ease-journal/README.md

 # Flask API
-An example Flask REST API server for a journaling application powered by OpenAI's GPT3.
+A Flask REST API server for a journaling application powered by OpenAI's GPT3.
 This API offers journaling insights and prompts based on the user's journal entries.

 ## Getting Started
 To build for production, type `make prod`.